Brand Differentiation (Disruption as a branding discipline)

 Sit still in church and don’t disrupt the service.
 By the 6th grade it was “don’t cause a scene or call attention to yourself.”

 Write like everyone else.
 Dress like everyone else.
 Behave like everyone else and you’ll get along just fine.
 That’s the message we got, and it’s the message our kids are getting.

 Loud and clear.

 And yet, if you’re going for brand differentiation it’s disruption that separates the iconic brands from the ho-hum ones.
-It’s disruptive technology that dominates markets.
-And disruptive advertising that gets the best results.
+And disruptive advertising is what gets the best results.